Complete Your Pharmacy Technician Immunization Training – On Your Schedule!

 In this module, technicians will describe common adverse reactions to vaccines and their management, identify the purpose of and process for using VAERS, and recognize the procedures for managing a vaccine-related emergency.

-In these bonus sessions, technicians will describe the epidemiology and pathophysiology of COVID-19 and infulenza, assess the HHS PREP ACT guidance for technician administration of COVID-19 vaccines and testing, identify the background and steps of administering intranasal vaccines, and list available COVID-19 vaccines and their administration and storage requirements.
+COVID-19 Vaccine Essentials for Pharmacy Technicians: This module is an optional part of a broader series designed to equip the pharmacy technician with the knowledge and skills necessary for immunization.
+In this session, technicians will describe the epidemiology and pathophysiology of COVID-19, assess the HHS PREP ACT guidance for technician administration of COVID-19 vaccines and testing, and list available COVID-19 vaccines and their administration and storage requirements.

 About Our Faculty: